Vyt Bakaitis

-Vyt Bakaitis (born 1940) is an American translator, editor, and poet born in Lithuania and living in New York City.
+Vyt Bakaitis (1940-2026) was an American translator, editor, and poet born in Lithuania who lived in New York City.
 His first collection of poetry City Country (1991) was followed by Deliberate Proof (2010).
 Thirst, the magazine he co-edited with Benjamin Sloan, lasted only a few issues, but his translations of Lithuanian poetry are significant; particularly the 20th-century anthology Breathing Free (2001), which he also edited.
 Three additional volumes he translated from the Lithuanian are by contemporary poets Jonas Mekas and Julius Keleras.

 In 2022, he published Refuge and Occasion (SPD Press).
 He was married to the late artist Sharon Gilbert.